 Location: Brazil | Date of construction: 1922 to 1931.

 The Art Deco statue of Jesus is an iconic symbol of Rio de Janeiro, and it’s the youngest member on the New Wonders of the World list.
-The statue stands atop Corcovado Mountain at 98 feet (30 metres) high on top of a pedestal that measures 26 feet (8 metres).
+The figure stands atop Corcovado Mountain at 98 feet (30 metres) high on a pedestal that measures 26 feet (8 metres).
 The Christ’s arms stretch 92 feet (28 metres) wide, and the statue is visible from almost every part of the city.

 The statue of Christ is imposing and impressive, especially when you consider its location.
 However, the views of Rio are even more breathtaking as you stand under the statue.
-I ended up going very early in the morning to avoid the crowds, and it was totally worth getting up for.
+I ended up going very early in the morning to avoid the crowds, and it was worth getting up for.
 Bucket list item, check.

 Want to know more about Rio?
 You might like Awesome things to do in Rio de Janeiro.